 Heart disease or cardiovascular disease is a widely used term which encompasses a variety of conditions including coronary heart disease, stroke, diseases of the heart and blood vessels and heart failure.

 The coronary arteries are the blood vessels that supply the heart muscle with blood and oxygen.
 These arteries can become narrower due to a gradual build up of fatty deposits, this process is known as atherosclerosis.
 Over time the arteries can become so narrow that not enough blood gets to the heart muscle.
-The discomfort or pain caused by this narrowing is called angina.
 If the narrowed artery becomes blocked by a blood clot, this causes a heart attack.